 Interchange and processing fees represent payments to card issuing banks and assessments paid to card associations based on transaction processing volume.
 These also include fees incurred by third-parties for data transmission and settlement of funds, such as processors and sponsor banks.

-Residual commissions represent monthly payments to software partners.
+Residual commissions represent monthly payments to third-party resellers, including software partners (ISVs).
 These costs are typically based on a percentage of payment-based revenue.

 Equipment represents our costs of devices that are purchased by the merchant.